10 Fun Facts About Hazelnuts and Nutrition Benefits

 Hazelnuts have a very distinct taste and texture, which intensifies in complexity when slightly roasted.

-Because of their high oil content, they also have a rich buttery taste.
+Because of their high oil content, they also have a rich buttery taste and softer texture.

-Hazelnuts are a highly utilized ingredient in numerous cultural desserts and baked goods around the world.
+Hazelnuts are a highly utilized ingredient in numerous cultural desserts around the world.

-By far the most popular for culinary use is the roasted, toasted variety because it adds a deep flavor to any dish, both savory and sweet.
+By far the most popular for culinary use is the roasted variety because it adds a deep flavor to any dish, both savory and sweet.

-They are very common in baked goods like cakes, pastries and cookies as well as confections like praline, nut brittle's, caramels, candies and truffles.
+They are very common in baked goods like cakes, pastries and cookies as well as confections like praline, nut brittle, caramel and truffles.

-Hazelnuts are often paired with chocolate in many sweet treats and also featured with cocoa in the well-known Italian spread called Nutella.
+Hazelnuts are often paired with coffee and chocolate in many sweet treats and also featured with cocoa in the well-known Italian spread called Nutella.

-Not only because of high-temperature heating, but also because the skin of the nut is often removed during this process.
+Not only due to high-temperature heating, but also because the skin of the nut is often removed during this process.

 Hazelnut skins have the highest concentration of nutrients like flavonoids and phenolic compounds such as proanthocyanidins, gallic acid and caffeic acid.

-Hazelnuts are also high VITAMIN E, which can degrade with exposure to heat.
+Hazelnuts are also high in VITAMIN E, which can degrade with exposure to heat.

-For higher nutritional benefits, it is recommended to use low-medium temp roasting methods usually between 248-320°F (120–160°C).
+If you intend to roast them, it is best to use low-medium temp roasting methods usually between 248-320°F (120–160°C) for 10 minutes.
 This can help to enhance the flavor of hazelnuts while preserving some of the nutrient quality contained within them.

 Another option for the supreme health enthusiast would be to purchase organic whole hazelnuts with the skin and process them yourself using a dehydrator.

 This requires soaking the whole hazelnuts in water for about 8 hours, then straining and coating with desired sweeteners or sea salt.
-When you dehydrate them overnight on medium temperature setting, they will develop a desirable crunchy texture and enhance flavor.
+When you dehydrate them overnight on medium temperature setting, they will develop a crunchier texture and enhance flavor.

-Most nuts these days are not considered "raw" because they are required by law to be flash steam pasteurized.
+Again, most nuts these days are not considered "raw" because they are required by law to be flash steam pasteurized in some countries.
+The term raw simply indicates they haven't been pre-roasted.

 Hazelnuts are a fatty nut variety high in VITAMIN E content compared to other nuts and seeds.
-While sunflower seeds are the highest source, hazelnuts are third after almonds, with about 4.2mg Vitamin E (21% the DV) for one ounce of hazelnuts.
+While sunflower seeds are the highest source, hazelnuts are third after almonds, with about 4.2 milligrams Vitamin E (21% the DV) for one ounce of hazelnuts.

 They are likewise second on the list of nuts and seeds, after macadamia, for their heart-healthy MONOUNSATURATED FAT at approximately 12.8 grams per one ounce (28g) serving.